nicolasbeauvais/lari18n/readme.md

   - [X] Automatically go to the next item after a successful translation
   - [X] Show the current element differently
 - [X] Use a filter to activate the plugin for admin / translator only
+- [X] Create a configuration file
 - [ ] Handle new translation key added to a locale (translation upgrade)
-- [X] Create a configuration file
+- [ ] Create a command to automatically update localisation file on watched files change

 ## Instalation